Formfeed-UK/nova-breadcrumbs/README.md

 ## Issues/Todo

-- Make compatible with Dashboards and other non-resource based pages.
 - Enable support for Polymorphic/ManyToMany relationships based upon previously visited resources

 If you have any requests for functionality or find any bugs please open an issue or submit a Pull Request.
 Pull requests will be actioned faster than Issues.